Does testosterone therapy help increase sex drive in women? What are the pros and cons?

 - You are postmenopausal, taking estrogen therapy and have a decreased sex drive with no other identifiable causes

-Long-term safety data on testosterone therapy for postmenopausal women who have a history of breast or uterine cancer or those who have cardiovascular or liver disease is lacking and being studied.
+Long-term safety data on testosterone therapy for postmenopausal women who have a history of breast or uterine cancer or those who have cardiovascular or liver disease is lacking.

 Testosterone therapy comes in many forms, such as creams, gels, patches or pills.
 The method of administration and dose relate to safety risks, so it's important to discuss pros and cons with your doctor.